 Requesting Federal Tax Transcripts Forms from the IRS:

-If you need a copy of your Federal Tax return, call 1-800-908-9946 and request a free copy of your tax “return” transcript.
-You should receive your transcript 10 business days from the time they receive your request.
-Tax transcripts are generally available for the current and past 3 years.
-Phone request are the fastest.
+If you need a copy of your Federal Tax return, visit http://www.irs.gov/Individuals/Get-Transcript you may obtain a free copy on the same day.
+Or you may call 1-800-908-9946 and request a free copy of your tax “return” transcript.
+If you call you should receive your transcript 10 business days from the time they receive your request.
+Website requests are the fastest.
 Requests can also be made with IRS form 4506T, which can be obtained from the IRS web site at http://www.irs.gov/ .
 If you are requesting a transcript for an Amended tax return the IRS requires a fee to obtain it.

 A number of optional but helpful worksheets are available online.
 We encourage you to complete these worksheets before completing your FAFSA application.